-Devilfish are a Regional fish in Sea of Thieves that can only be found in the The Devil’s Roar, the Region that makes up the southeast corner of the map.
+Devilfish are a Regional fish in Sea of Thieves that can only be found in The Devil’s Roar, the region that makes up the southeast corner of the map.
 While the waters aren’t murky in this area, The Devil’s Roar is certainly the most dangerous Region in Sea of Thieves.
 Volcanoes regularly erupt within its boundaries, spewing flaming debris and boiling the seas nearby.
-For this reason, we recommend fishing on your ship around coordinates T-17 to T-18.
-You should be safe from volcanoes here, and you can quickly sail south-by-southeast to the Roaring Traders Seapost at coordinates U-20 to sell your haul, but don’t linger.

 The Ashen Devilfish is the Base variant of Devilfish, meaning you should find one of these quickly as long as you’re in the right Region with the right bait.
 Fortunately, the Devilfish aren’t so easy to confuse with other fish, so you should easily identify the black body and pink fins of the Ashen.
 One regular raw Ashen Devilfish sells for 225 Gold at Seaposts.

 Firelight Devilfish are the Night variant of Devilfish.
 While you might think its black body would make it difficult to spot at night, but its glowing-red fins and bright-yellow stripes actually make it easy to tell when it’s on the line.
 Also, as with other Night variants, this fish is pretty common at night, so you should find it with ease in one night cycle.
 One regular raw Firelight Devilfish sells for 300 Gold at Seaposts.